-We've looked into some of the most widely shared false claims: about alleged plots to put microchips into people, the supposed re-engineering of our genetic code, and about safety.
+We've looked into some of the most widely shared false vaccine claims - everything from alleged plots to put microchips into people to the supposed re-engineering of our genetic code.

 Bill Gates and microchip claims

 Next, a conspiracy theory that has spanned the globe.

 It claims that the coronavirus pandemic is a cover for a plan to implant trackable microchips and that the Microsoft co-founder Bill Gates is behind it.

 There is no vaccine "microchip" and there is no evidence to support claims that Bill Gates is planning for this in the future.

 The Bill and Melinda Gates Foundation told the BBC the claim was "false".

 Rumours took hold in March when Mr Gates said in an interview that eventually "we will have some digital certificates" which would be used to show who'd recovered, been tested and ultimately who received a vaccine.
 He made no mention of microchips.

 This led to one widely shared article headlined: "Bill Gates will use microchip implants to fight coronavirus."